-The subcontract research team at Wake Forest University Health Sciences (WFUHS) has access to considerable resources to conduct this project.
-Drs.
-Yu, Carr, and Register have affiliations with multiple research organizations at WFUHS and Virginia Tech (VT) that provide them with tremendous support in both intellectual and computational resources.
+The team at Wake Forest University Health Sciences (WFUHS) has access to considerable resources.
+The team members have affiliations with multiple research organizations at WFUHS and Virginia Tech (VT) that provide them with tremendous support in both intellectual and computational resources.

 Wake Forest University School of Medicine: Wake Forest University was founded in 1834.
 The School of Medicine was established in 1902 and is part of Wake Forest University Health Sciences (WFUHS), a corporation begun in 2001.
 WFU Health Sciences and The North Carolina Baptist Hospital combine to form Wake Forest University Baptist Medical Center with John McConnell, M.D., the CEO.
 William Applegate, M.D., M.P.H., F.A.C.P., is President of WFUHS and Dean of WFUSM.
 The Wake Forest University Medical Center consists of 739 full-time faculty members, including 560 clinicians and 185 in the basic sciences and 3,501 other employees.
 It supports 981 beds and over 50,000 acute care and outpatient services annually.